 - Software composability: Widespread adoption of cloud native architecture and open APIs have unlocked the ability for multiple contributors to collaborate.
 An increasing number of stakeholders—employees, customers, and fans—can meaningfully contribute to product development at unprecedented speed and scale.

-In order to form Bessemer’s five laws of community success, we spoke to community leaders across a diverse set of technology companies within the Bessemer portfolio, including HashiCorp, Twilio, ServiceTitan.
+In order to form Bessemer’s five laws of CLG, we spoke to community leaders across a diverse set of technology companies within the Bessemer portfolio, including HashiCorp, Twilio, ServiceTitan.
 These laws are intended to serve as guiding principles to help business leaders across verticals harness the power of community in order to accelerate growth—from company formation, to public offering, and beyond.

 The 5% minority of customers are often the most vocal, both when it comes to extolling and condemning the product.
 For better or for worse, the most passionate community members are opinionated and deserve a forum to voice their opinions.
 Social media platforms, such as Facebook, Twitter, and Discord, are common places for frustrated feedback to land.
 Let that happen.
 Customer success can occasionally monitor activity and relay feedback to product teams, creating a channel to incorporate best ideas while protecting employees from being inundated.
 On the flip side, the top 5% of power users may warrant ambassadorship rewarded by exclusive access and recognition for their outsized contribution.
 High-quality feedback from passionate members matters more than quantity.

 The best place to search for talent to lead the community function is from within the community itself.
 Bessemer portfolio companies MakersPlace and ServiceTitan offer two premier examples.
-Jarid Scott is an up and coming NFT artist who not only has built a strong following on MakersPlace, but also serves as its community manager.
+Jarid Scott is an up-and-coming NFT artist who not only has built a strong following on MakersPlace, but also serves as its community manager.
 Likewise, ServiceTitan lucked out by bringing on Thomas Howard as VP of Customer Success.
 Thomas was a ServiceTitan customer himself for over a decade.
 This firsthand experience enabled Thomas to instill a unique level of product-depth and empathy into the community.